Museum of Flight

 Address: 9404 East Marginal Way South

-Opening times: Daily 10am to 5pm; open until 9pm on the first Thursday of every month.
+Opening times: Daily 10am-5pm; open until 9pm the first Thursday of every month.
 Closed Thanksgiving and Christmas.

 Admission: $19 adults, $11 children 5-17.
 Other concessions available.